 - The lack of underwear webbing may be a deal-breaker for some who prefer to keep everything close to the body.

 The AT Slim Pants were one of my favorite offerings of Western Rise.
 Relying on a performance woven nylon, the AT Slim Pants felt relatively light on the body while having a nice bit of stretch.

 What is also pretty neat about the AT Slim Pants is that the fifth pocket, on the right side of the hip, is built to store modern smartphones:

 As you can see in the picture above, I was able to fit an iPhone 11 comfortably into the pocket.
 To note, there was only a little extra room in the fifth pocket.
 So, if you use a sleeve on your phone, you should be fine here.
 However, a thick Otterbox-like case might be a bit too large.

 The rivets on the pants are minimal and flat:

-Should you be taller, there is extra fabric within the cuff that extends the inseam to 2 extra inches.
+Should you be taller, there is extra fabric within the cuff that extends the inseam to two extra inches.